Showing posts with label jaisalmer. Show all posts

 Woke at seven o'clock, went along to the restaurant car, where a man was frying pirozhkis.
 Probably not the best for our delicate guts.
 Good job we brought some Italian biscuits – all the food we will get until Khiva.

 Stopped in Urgench – another 40 minutes or so.
 The countryside now very green – amazing the contrast.
 Looks almost like Italy.
 Urgench looks pretty grim.
 Met at Khiva station by taxi, then to Arkanchi Hotel.
 Which is inside the ancient city walls and fantastic: luxurious, cheap – and was have a view of the main minarets from our room.
 Just one flaw: restaurant only serves breakfast.
 So out into the 34 degree heat to find one of the few restaurants here.
 In Teahouse Farrukh – nice ambience, Uzbek music, limited menu.
-Plov generous, dry, with rather fatty meta.
+Plov generous, dry, with rather fatty meat.
 Non, flat and hard, unlike the soft fluffy kind in Samarkand.
 But all edible, and in a nice, shady location.
 Not just temperature rising, but humidity too – in Samarkand, the air was pleasantly dry.

 After a snooze, out for a quick recce.
 Starting from the west gate – Ata Darvoza – where a turnstile ensures people pay to enter if they are tourists.
 The main road east from there is the Grand Canal of Khiva – a central artery, with architectural masterpieces on either side.
 In fact, Khiva feels like Venice – without the water – the same narrow alleys, old brickwork, washing out to dry.
 It also feels like Italy in general, medieval cities like San Gimignano, with high walls baking under the sun.
 Out to the east gate with its triple doors.
 Lots of beautiful old carved doors here, as in Bokhara.
 Again, Khiva like that city, except compressed, squeezed to its Silk Road essence.
 Bokhara is more expansive, less concentrated, more relaxed.